Moses-Harding/CustomAlert/README.md

 According to Apple:
 >The UIAlertController class is intended to be used as-is and does not support subclassing.

 This leaves limited room for customization.
-Additionally, validation is can be complicated, and it's difficult to get custom messages to appear.
+Additionally, validation can be complicated, and it's difficult to get custom messages to appear.
 I created CustomAlert to allow you to 1. rapidly create simple alerts, 2. customize the visual aspects of the alerts, and 3. add validation.

 ## Alert Types